LexTOliver/web-scraping/README.md

-├── .gitignore                # Files and directories to be ignored by Git ├── .python-version           # Python version for the project ├── app.py                    # Streamlit application entry point ├── LICENSE                   # License file for the project ├── main.py                   # Entry point of the application ├── pyproject.toml            # Project metadata and dependencies
+├── .gitignore                # Files and directories to be ignored by Git ├── .python-version           # Python version for the project ├── app.py                    # Streamlit application entry point ├── example_config.yaml      # Example configuration file for the application ├── LICENSE                   # License file for the project ├── main.py                   # Entry point of the application ├── pyproject.toml            # Project metadata and dependencies